MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 IoT solutions can fail because of incorrectly estimating long-term aggregated costs.
 Review the IoT technology stacks, and [develop a cost model](/azure/architecture/framework/cost/design-model) to estimate the costs to implement and operate all services involved.
 The [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) helps estimate both startup and operational costs.

 Estimate solution costs based on running at scale in production, not proof-of-concept (PoC) architecture.
 Architecture and costs evolve rapidly after the PoC.
-According to the survey of [IoT Signals EDITION 3 report](https://azure.microsoft.com/mediahandler/files/resourcefiles/iot-signals-report/IoT%20Signals_Edition%203_Thought%20Paper_EN.pdf) the top reason for PoC failure is the high cost of scaling.
+According to the [IoT Signals EDITION 3 report](https://azure.microsoft.com/mediahandler/files/resourcefiles/iot-signals-report/IoT%20Signals_Edition%203_Thought%20Paper_EN.pdf), the top reason for PoC failure is the high cost of scaling.
 The high cost of scaling IoT projects comes from the complexities of integrating across layers, such as devices, edge connectivity, and compatibility across applications.

 To evaluate infrastructure costs, account for the basics first: storage, compute, and network.
 Then account for all services your solution needs to ingest, egress, and prepare data.